hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/runs.html.md

 There are two ways to start a run in a workspace:

 - Manually queuing a plan, by clicking the "Queue Plan" button in the upper right of a workspace.
 This is useful when you've edited some variables and need to update your infrastructure accordingly.

+    Manually queueing a plan requires write or admin access.
 - Automatically queuing a plan by committing to version control.
 (TFE always registers a VCS webhook when you create a new workspace, although you can later delete the webhook to prevent automatic runs.)

 ### Per-Workspace Queues